mvtea/mvtea.github.io/_pages/astr211.md

   - /observational/
 ---

+### These materials are from a course for which I taught the programming/observing portions of at Wesleyan, Spring 2021.
+Upon review, there are a fair number of typos and small (mostly aesthetic) errors, but nothing which the clever reader can't figure out.
+I plan to update these tutorials and release them on a separate page in the future, and I will update this page when I do.

+***

 Welcome to the webpage for the lab section of ASTR 211 for Spring 2021.
 Here you'll find some helpful resources and lab materials. _I'll be updating the page often, so be sure to check back before lab each week._

 ***